Research the EU AI Act

 Deadline

 High-risk obligations under Annex III apply from 2 August 2026.
+GPAI-model obligations have applied since 2 August 2025.

-Trusted by legal and AI-governance teams across Europe
+Trusted by legal and AI-governance teams across Europe.

 "